semiller10/postnovo/README.md

 #### Options for generating de novo output files with *DeNovoGUI* and automatically using as postnovo input
 ##### These override --novor_files and --pn_files.
+##### The full mgf file path should be used (no need to place the file in the IO directory).
 `[--denovogui_path "/home/DeNovoGUI-1.15.5/DeNovoGUI-1.15.5.jar"]`

 `[--denovogui_mgf_path "/home/ms_files/spectra.mgf"]`

 #### A tab-delimited .txt reference file is required in test, train and optimize modes.
-##### Sequences with FDR's up to 0.05 (default medium confidence in *Proteome Discoverer*) should be retained in the reference file.
+##### Sequences with FDRs up to 0.05 (default medium confidence in *Proteome Discoverer*) should be retained in the reference file.
 ##### This file can be the *unmodified* exported tab-delimited file from the *Proteome Discoverer* consensus workflow PSM results sheet.
-##### The required columns of a reference file that does not come from *Proteome Discoverer* are, in order, 1. scan number, 2. sequence (with non-alphabetical symbols removed) and 3. database search false detection rate (e.g., *Percolator* q-value).
+##### The required columns of a reference file that does not come from *Proteome Discoverer* are, in order, 1. scan number, 2. sequence (with symbols beside letters for canonical amino acids removed) and 3. database search false detection rate (e.g., *Percolator* q-value).
 `[--db_search_ref_file "proteome_discoverer_psm_table.txt"]`

 #### A protein fasta reference file is also required in test, train and optimize modes.